-16.6 The first run of insulation boards are positioned on the base profile.
-Holes are drilled into the substrate to the required depth through the insulation at the corners of each board and at positions which will allow a minimum of five fixings per insulation board (see Figure 3).
-Care must be taken to ensure that all insulation boards are butted tightly together, and alignment should be checked as work proceeds.
-Allowance should be made where either existing render is on the wall or dubbing-out render has been used to align the boards, as the effective embedment will be reduced.
+- 16.4 The base profile is secured to the external wall, line and level, above the dpc using the approved profile fixings at approximately 300 mm centres.
+Base profile connectors are inserted at all rail joints.
+Extension profiles are fixed to the front of the base profile or stop end channel, where appropriate. - 16.5 The first run of insulation slabs are positioned on the base profile.
+Holes are drilled into the substrate to the required depth through the insulation at the corners of each slab and at positions which will allow a minimum of five fixings per insulation slab (see Figure 2).
+Care must be taken to ensure that all insulation slabs are butted tightly together, and alignment should be checked as work proceeds.
+Allowance should be made where either existing render is on the wall or dubbing-out render has been used to align the slabs, as the effective embedment will be reduced.